 Heathcliff is Cathy Earnshaw's foster brother; more than that, he is her other half.
 When forces within and without tear them apart, Heathcliff wreaks vengeance on those he holds responsible, even into a second generation.
 Written by

-Why did you betray your own heart, Cathy?
-You loved me.
-And what right had you to leave me?
-The poor fancy you felt for Linton?
-Nothing that God or Satan could inflict would have parted us.
-You of your own will did it.
-I've not broken your heart Cathy, you have broken it.
-And in breaking it, you've broken mine.
+Misery and degradation and death and nothing that God or Satan could inflict would have parted us, you of your own will, did it.
+I have not broken your heart - you have broken it; and in breaking it, you have broken mine.

 See more »